opendocsg/slw-judgments-backfill/2014_SGHC_221/report.md

 240    Having found elements (a) and (d), I turn to analyse elements (b), (c), and (e).

 241    I also found that element (b) had been established by the evidence which showed that the conspirators had intended to injure Clearlab.
 By taking Clearlab’s confidential information and using them in Aquilus to set up a competing contact lens manufacturing business that directly competed with Clearlab in the same market, the conspirators had intended to injure Clearlab by causing a loss of its profit.
-In _Chew Kong Huat and others v Ricwil (Singapore) Pte Ltd_ [1999] 3 SLR(R) 1167 the Court of Appeal found at [35] that damage to the plaintiff was a necessary corollary of the profit accruing to the defendant, a direct competitor.
+In _Chew Kong Huat and others v Ricwil (Singapore) Pte Ltd_ <span class="citation">[1999] 3 SLR(R) 1167</span> the Court of Appeal found at [35] that damage to the plaintiff was a necessary corollary of the profit accruing to the defendant, a direct competitor.
 In that case, the court had no difficulty finding that there was an intention to injure the plaintiff in those circumstances.

 242    As for element (c), one of the means employed by the ex-employees, Ho and Aquilus was breach of confidence.
 While the scope of “unlawful means” for the purposes of conspiracy by unlawful means is yet to be settled (see the remarks of the Court of Appeal in _EFT Holdings_ at [91]–[93]), in _Faccenda Chicken (Ch)_ at 602, Goulding J accepted that a breach of confidence could form the requisite unlawful means for establishing a conspiracy by unlawful means.
 This is implicit from the way Goulding J proceeded to determine whether the claim of conspiracy can be made out by analysing if the wrongful act ( _ie_ , the abuse of confidential information) by itself was actionable or if there was a sole or predominant purpose to injure the plaintiff.